Packing List

 A must in many parts of the world.

-Cortaid Maximum Strength anti-inflammatory cream (containing 1% hydrocortisone [cortisol, a corticosteroid hormone], the highest non-prescription concentration available in the U.S.) will sooth bug bites, allergic rashes, eczema, psoriasis, & certain other inflammatory skin conditions.
+1% hydrocortisone cream (cortisol, a corticosteroid hormone), the highest non-prescription concentration available in the U.S., will sooth bug bites, allergic rashes, eczema, psoriasis, & certain other inflammatory skin conditions.

 sunscreen, lip balm

-When using both sunscreen and insect repellant, remember that the former work by penetrating the skin to create a barrier, while repellents work by evaporation, so apply the sunscreen first.
-Waiting 15–30 minutes between the two applications will prove even more effective, especially as there is some evidence that DEET (likely because it is a solvent) reduces the effectiveness of sunscreen by about 40% (this also suggests a more liberal application of sunscreen than usual).
-It's possible to find products containing a mixture of DEET and sunscreen, but many researchers question their efficacy.
-Separate products are preferable in any case, as they make it possible to reapply sunscreen without the DEET.
+When using both sunscreen and insect repellent, remember that the former work by penetrating the skin to create a barrier, while repellents work by evaporation, so apply the sunscreen first.
+Wait 20 minutes between the two applications (except for sunscreens using physical blocking agents like titanium dioxide), to allow the sunscreen to be properly absorbed by the skin.
+There is also evidence that DEET (because it is a solvent) reduces the effectiveness of sunscreen by about 40%, which suggests a more liberal application of the latter than usual.
+Finally, don't use products containing a mixture of repellent and sunscreen; not only is their efficacy reduced, but sunscreen should be reapplied frequently, and this would lead to excessive repellent application.

 Both sunscreens and decent lip balms are hard to find in many areas of the world, so bring enough to last you.
 Because most lip balms contain waxy ingredients, they can also be used to lubricate zippers, and even give your shoes a quick shine!